Frozen Food / IQF

-What is IQF ?
+What is IQF?

 IQF is an abbreviation for “individually quick frozen”, a process which freezes food rapidly so there is minimal damage to the cellular structure of the food.
 The packaged food goes through a blast freezer IQF tunnel at 40 degrees below zero Fahrenheit.
-The finished bags are then shipped directly to the supermarket freezer section.
+The finished packages are then shipped to the supermarket freezer section.

+Did you know?
 The inventor of IQF foods was Clarence Birdseye who discovered flash freezing while fishing.
-He developed the process in the 1920's.
+He developed the process in the 1920’s.

 2. IQF film must have excellent low temperature stability and not flex crack when cold.